snwfog/ppedit/README.md

   all the boxes currently existing in the editor.

 - `.ppedit('clearHistory')`
-  - Deletes the history of the modifications of the editor contents performed since the editor has been loaded.
+  - Deletes the history of the modifications of the editor contents performed since the editor has been loaded, this method should be called every time after a 'save' opertation succeeded.

 ##Development environment installation